-- How can we develop high-quality nursery seedlings for planting?
+- How can we develop high-quality nursery seedlings that will be competitive after planting?

 - Is it best to plant chestnut seedlings in open-conditions or under shaded conditions that will be opened up in a few years?

-- Will chestnuts that are bred to be blight-resistant behave similarly to pure American chestnut while maintaining blight-resistance?
+- Will hybrid chestnuts bred for blight-resistance behave similarly to pure American chestnut while maintaining blight-resistance from the Asian parent?

-The Forest Service does not conduct breeding of blight-resistant trees, but supports efforts of The American Chestnut Foundation (TACF), a private non-profit organization whose goal is to produce blight-resistant chestnut trees through a back-cross breeding program involving the blight-resistant Chinese chestnut (Castanea mollissima Blume).
+The Forest Service does not conduct breeding of blight-resistant trees, but partners with breeding programs like The American Chestnut Foundation (TACF), a private non-profit organization whose goal is to produce blight-resistant chestnut trees through a back-cross breeding program involving the blight-resistant Chinese chestnut (Castanea mollissima Blume).
 The TACF breeding program's end product is essentially an American chestnut with blight resistance from Chinese chestnut.
-The first line of material in the TACF's program that is expected to be blight-resistant is the third intercross of the third backcross generation (BC3F3).
-Seedlings from this generation are 15/16 American chestnut with expected stable blight-resistance.
-BC3F3 nuts were produced in sufficient numbers for testing for the first time in Autumn 2007.
+The first material in the TACF's program tested for blight-resistance was the third intercross of the third backcross generation (BC3F3).
+Seedlings from this generation are theoretically 15/16 American chestnut with 1/16 blight resistance from the Chinese chestnut.
+BC3F3 nuts were produced in sufficient numbers for testing for the first time in 2007.

-Chestnut restoration does not end with development of a blight-resistant tree.
+However, chestnut restoration does not end with development of a blight-resistant tree.
 A prescription for how and where to plant trees is needed.
-The Upland Hardwood Ecology and Management Research Work Unit of the Southern Research Station is conducting research to develop prescriptions that managers can use for planting blight-resistant American chestnut seedlings.
-This research is being led by Dr. Stacy Clark, who is working with partners from The University of Tennessee's Tree Improvement Program, the Tennessee Division of Forestry,and the Southern Region of the National Forest System, Clemson University, and Mississippi State University.
+We are conducting research to develop prescriptions that managers can use for planting blight-resistant American chestnut seedlings.
+We are also working with multiple partners including The University of Tennessee's Tree Improvement Program, the Tennessee Division of Forestry, the Southern Region of the National Forest System, Clemson University, and Mississippi State University.

 Early Results of Restoration Plantings